sunnynevarekar/computer-vision-models/README.md

 **computer-vision-models**
-This repository shows several convolution neural network models implemented in tensorflow keras.
+This repository contains several convolution neural network models which I implemented in tensorflow keras.